mendix/docs/content/en/docs/appstore/modules/business-events.md

 ##### 4.1.3.1 Automatically Created Event Handler Microflow and Entity

-When you click **Add** to add the events from the AsyncAPI document into your module, Studio Pro will automatically create a **persistable** consumed entity within your domain model, and an **Event Handler** microflow to manage the flow of the Event after delivery.
+When you click **Add** to add the events from the AsyncAPI document into your service, Studio Pro will automatically create a **persistable** consumed entity within your domain model, and an **Event Handler** microflow to manage the flow of the Event after delivery.
 The **Event Handler** microflow is created in the same directory as your service.

 You can use the payload of the event as an entity:
-{{< figure src="/attachments/appstore/modules/business-events/payload-event-entity-2.png" >}}
+{{< figure src="/attachments/appstore/services/business-events/payload-event-entity-2.png" >}}

 The handler microflow attached to it triggers each event where you can build your business logic:
-{{< figure src="/attachments/appstore/modules/business-events/payload-event-entity-3.png" >}}
+{{< figure src="/attachments/appstore/services/business-events/payload-event-entity-3.png" >}}

 #### 4.1.4 Migrating Business Event Apps to Studio Pro 9.24 and Above {#migrate-two-way-be}